 To traverse the spectacles of Manhattan, along the shores of Long Island, or to relish the awe of Niagara falls, You’ll need an operator license.
-Before obtaining the operator license, you must obtain a learner permit.
+Before obtaining the operator license, you pass New York drivers’ permit test and obtain the learner permit.

 A driver’s permit, also known as learner’s license or learner’s permit, is a moderated license first-time drivers are required to acquire before getting a full driver’s license.
 It allows you to drive under several restrictions, before passing your driving test.

 For you to get the learner’s permit, you’ll need to seek an appointment at a DMV office and sit for a 20 multiple choice questions permit test.
 The assessment tests your understanding of road signs, personal safe driving laws, and rules of the road.

 To pass the 20 question test, you must answer at least 14 questions correctly, including at least two of four questions on road signs.Click here to access the 2020 DMV permit test questions and answers.

 Here are common mistakes to avoid to pass New York driver’s permit test.

 Road signs are essential while you’re driving.
 Warning signs alert you of possible hazards, speed limits or road changes.
 There are three distinct categories of road signs;

 - Regulatory signs.
 Such as speed limit signs

 - Warning signs such as lane merging sign

 - Informative sign.
 For example, hospital ahead signs, traffic lights, or vehicle turn signals.